 Consider these insightful, sensitively-written chapter prefaces (with two new additions for Chapters 5 and 18) which tackle hard-hitting challenges affecting our global society today: e.g., surviving overwhelming sorrows of abuse, finding comfort amidst loss and grief, overcoming generational gaps in this computer age, successful negotiating through the sometimes-hazardous, but joyfully-possible maze of religiously-blended families and friendships.

 Prayerfully find healing in these pages, while discovering you are never alone in the many challenges that you face.
 Laugh, cry, rejoice—and take comfort in a novel that richly shows the comedy and triumphs in the awkward togetherness of our shared frail humanity.
 Find that, as a person, you are valuable.
 You can truly be loved—by God, yourself, and others.
-"A Search for Truth" by Sylvia L. Lewis, M.A.
+"A Search for Truth" by Sylvia L. Lewis, M.A., M.DIV.
 Take the Journey!